firebase/flutterfire/packages/cloud_firestore/cloud_firestore_platform_interface/README.md

 # Usage

-To implement a new platform-specific implementation of `cloud_firebase`, extend [`FirestorePlatform`][2] with an implementation that performs the platform-specific behavior, and when you register your plugin, set the default `FirestorePlatform` by calling
+To implement a new platform-specific implementation of `cloud_firestore`, extend [`FirestorePlatform`][2] with an implementation that performs the platform-specific behavior, and when you register your plugin, set the default `FirestorePlatform` by calling